Photographing the 'City of Possibilities'

 About 80 percent of the people I met there were day workers.

-So these were Pakistani, Indian workers, and people from the Phillippines.
+So these were Pakistani, Indian workers, and people from the Philippines.
 I spent a lot of time with them.

 What I was trying to do was, not construct a story -- because there is no beginning, there is no end -- but to try and create a project which shows what this city is, without judging too much.